motykatomasz/Supercomputing-For-Big-Data/Blogpost/lab2blogpost.md

     to our spark application, yielded some strange result at first.
 Spark during runtime created 38 executors, where each had maximum number of vCores (16) assigned and half of them processed all the data and other half did just small amount of tasks as can be seen in the picture below:

     ![figure 12](./img/executors_with_maximum_resource_and_dynamic.png)
+        <center style="font-style:italic;">Figure 9.
+Executors for 20 c4.4x large machines cluster with maximized allocation.
+(1)</center>

     This behaviour was caused by the *spark.dynamicAllocation* option enabled.
-As the documentation states [1], *spark.dynamicAllocation option* is set to *true* by default.
+As the documentation states [1], *spark.dynamicAllocation* option is set to *true* by default.
 In this case, at some point Spark decided to kill all the executors and create new ones for some reason.
-With this configuration our application finished after 11 minutes.
+We didn't obtain better resources usage and our application finished after 11 minutes (8min 48s with default configuration).

     ![figure 13](./img/max_res.png)
+    <center style="font-style:italic;">Figure 10.
+Usage of resources for 20 c4.x4large machines when maximizing resource allocation.
+(1)</center>

     However, passing this configuration: